How To Wash Dark Clothes

 Avoid frequent tumble-drying and dry-cleaning.
 Heat may damage fibers, and dry-cleaning may cause discoloration.

-The tumbling action of the dryer roughs up the surface of the fibers, creating a halo of fuzz that catches the light and makes dark clothes appear faded.
+The dryer's tumbling action roughs up the fibers' surface, creating a halo of fuzz that catches the light and makes dark clothes appear faded.

 When necessary, tumble dry while the dryer drum is cool and use delicate settings.
 If possible, hang dark clothes to dry or lay flat to dry on a clean towel in a cool, dark place.